iyzg/notebooks/_src/dumb-lms.md

 > Marcius: A weeder-out of wine.
 > Second Citizen: But we the king, To your voices, I came, Ready to put

-Now that we're generating chunks of tokens, it's clear how much *better* this performs.
+Now that we're generating chunks of words, it's clear how much *better* this performs.
 We used the same techniques, but even a simple 2nd order approximation of language is starting to generate grammatical sentences.

 ## So on and so forth